xmtp/XIPs/XIPs/xip-0-purpose-process.md

 There are three major categories of XIPs, as well as more specific subcategories:

-- A **Standards Track XIP** describes any changes affecting most or all XMTP implementations, or the interoperability of applications using XMTP.
+- A **Standards XIP** describes any changes affecting most or all XMTP implementations, or the interoperability of applications using XMTP.
   - **Core**: includes proposals for rules and behavior around message relay by nodes, node incentive strategies, and backwards-incompatible changes that require a consensus fork
   - **Network**: includes networking specifications and proposals around how nodes communicate and interoperate
   - **Interface**: includes client API/RPC specifications and improvements to how clients interact with the network
   - **Storage**: includes specifications and proposals for persistent storage of messages by or on behalf of clients
   - **XRC** (*XMTP Request for Comment*): includes application-level standards and conventions, including message payload formats and applications
 - A **Process XIP** describes a process surrounding XMTP, or proposes changes to an existing process.
 They may propose an implementation, but not to XMTP's codebase; they often require community consensus; unlike Informational XIPs, they are more than recommendations, and users are typically not free to ignore them.
 - An **Informational XIP** provides general guidelines or information to the XMTP community, but does not propose a new feature.
-Informational XIPs do not necessarily represent a XMTP community consensus or recommendation, so users and implementors are free to ignore Informational XMTP or follow their advice.
+Informational XIPs do not necessarily represent an XMTP community consensus or recommendation, so users and implementors are free to ignore Informational XMTP or follow their advice.

 It is highly recommended that a single XIP contain a single key proposal or new idea.
 The more focused the XIP, the more successful it tends to be.
 If in doubt, split your XIP into several well-focused ones.
 A change to one client doesn’t require an XIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.